 What Is Happening Inside the Wrist

-Tingling fingers, hand weakness, and waking at night with wrist discomfort often trace back to pressure on the median nerve.
-This nerve travels through a narrow passage in the wrist where swelling, repeated motion, or poor positioning can limit space.
+Tingling fingers, hand weakness, and waking at night with wrist discomfort often result from pressure on the median nerve.
+This nerve travels through a narrow passage in the wrist, where swelling, repeated motion, or poor positioning can limit space.
 As pressure builds, signals to the hand change.
-Carpal Tunnel Syndrome therapy eases this pressure so nerve signals move more normally and night symptoms settle down.
+Carpal Tunnel Syndrome therapy eases this pressure, allowing nerve signals to move more normally and reducing nighttime symptoms.

 In Brantford, many people work with their hands or spend long hours at desks.
 Over time, strain adds up.
 Ignoring early signs can turn occasional numbness into a nightly problem.
 Addressing the cause early with Carpal Tunnel Syndrome therapy can shift this pattern before sleep disruption becomes routine.